How to Spot the First Signs of Failure

-Ed Surman, Director at Mushroom, interviewed Ron Mitchell of Business Rescue UK, for his podcast, Business With The Fun Guys.
-The podcast interview is available here to listen to, however we’ve taken the main points of Mitchell’s teachings and outline them below:
+Ed Surman, Director at Mushroombiz, interviewed Ron Mitchell of Business Rescue UK, for his podcast, Business With The Fun Guys.
+The podcast interview is available on our website to listen to, however we’ve taken the main points of Mitchell’s teachings and outline them below:

 Businesses In Trouble

 Business owners or directors don’t aim to get into problems and this usually only happens once, therefore they have no experience.
 Some will wait till the 11th hour before getting help.
 The earlier you contact someone for advice and help, the better, however there is always opportunity for recovery and success, if you get the right support.